pedrohmxavier/brigatterizer/README.md

 =============

-Chrome extension that replaces occurrences of words ending with "ado" to end with "atto" in honor our friend Brigatto
+Chrome extension that replaces the ending "ado" with "atto" in every word, in honor our friend Brigatto